globalizejs/globalize/examples/app-npm-webpack/README.md

 dynamically loaded.
 It means fast to load code (small code) and fast to run code.
 1. Point your browser at `./dist/index.html` to run the application using the generated production files.
+Edit this file to display the application using a different locale (source code has instructions).
 1. Understand the demo by reading the source code.
 We have comments there for you.

-Observation: On this demo, loading the precompiled i18n data for all locales at once... ....

 For more information about the plugin, see the [Globalize Webpack Plugin][] documentation.